CVNRneuroimaging/infrastructure/config/notes/20150820-stowlerBircSystemConfig.md

 - _TBD: fix pano's CTRL-ALT-DEL problem_

-# pano: missing unlock box for username/password
+# pano: missing login box

 Locked pano's desktop when I left last night, and now console shows wallpaper and responsive mouse but no login box.
 No problems connecting to existing tmux sessions via ssh, but I need access to the GUI app states from yesterday.